manuelvicnt/manuelvicnt.github.io/digitalproduct/index.md

 ---

 <p align="center">
-Hi there 👋 Here are my available products!
+Hi there 👋 Here are all my available products!
 </p>
 &nbsp;